 The solution for the smooth introduction of SOA

 Companies based on IT technology are reluctant to implement SOA.
-Most of these projects were carried out in a top-down manner, i.e. as a single initiative that changed the software of the entire organization in one integration.
+Most of these projects were carried out in a top-down manner, i.e. as a single initiative that changed the software of the entire organisation in one integration.
 The method of introducing changes was imposed by companies producing these solutions.
 Their implementation was based on many stages, lasting forever and required the work of highly qualified personnel for a long period.
 Hence the integration costs were huge.

 And that still did not guarantee final success.
 After implementation, the company’s personnel with the new system had to learn how to use it, which also involved the costs of raising qualifications.
 The newly created system required the creation of special internal applications compliant with SOA principles.
 The problematic nature of this solution reaches developers, software recipients as well as the end customer.